Sri Veeramakaliamman Temple

 Illuminated front of the temple in 2020.

 Sri Veeramakaliamman Temple (ஸ்ரீ வீரமாகாளியம்மன் கோவில்; Chinese: 维拉马卡拉曼庙), also known earlier as Soonambu Kambam Kovil, is a Hindu temple located in the middle of Little India in the southern part of Singapore.
 The temple started as a shrine dedicated to the Hindu goddesses Kali and Parvati in 1855 before a temple was built by Bengali labourers in 1881.

 Architecture

 Images of Kali within the temple show her wearing a garland of skulls and ripping out the insides of demons, and Parvati sharing a peaceful family moments with her sons Ganesha and Murugan.

 The building is constructed in the style of South Indian Tamil temples common in Tamil Nadu as opposed to the style of Northeastern Indian Kali temples in Bengal, where Her worship is extremely widespread but the style of temple construction differs considerably.

 History

-This temple has also been used to shelter people from Japanese air raids during the horrid period of World War 2.
+During the Japanese occupation of Singapore (1942–1945), the temple served as a refuge, sheltering over 20 vagrants nightly and providing them with food during Japanese air raids.